-Michele is the Chairman of the Board of Directors of the Town of Palm Beach United Way.
-She also serves on the boards of the William J. Clinton Foundation, the American Ireland Fund, the Preservation Foundation of Palm Beach, the Executive Committee of the Palm Beach Civic Association, the American Cancer Society of Palm Beach, the Foundation for Art and Preservation in Embassies, the Ayenda Foundation, the Palm Beach Zoo, WXEL PBS station, and the Global Health Advisory Council at Harvard Medical School.
-She is currently the Honorary Consulate of Monaco in Florida, Puerto Rico and the U.S. Virgin Islands.
+Michele is the Chairman of the Board of the Palm Beach Zoo and Conservation Society and co-chair of South Florida PBS.
+She serves on the executive committee of The American Ireland Fund, the Preservation Foundation of Palm Beach, the Palm Beach Civic Association and the Palm Beach Police Foundation.
+She is also on the board of the Foundation for Art and Preservation in Embassies, the Ayenda Foundation, the Global Health Advisory Council at Harvard Medical School and the Town of Palm Beach United Way.
+She was formerly Honorary Consulate of Monaco in Florida, Puerto Rico and the U.S. Virgin Islands.

-In 2012, Michele received the Ellis Island Medal of Honor, the American Red Cross Life Time Achievement Award and the Palm Tree Award from the Palm Beach Police Foundation for Community Service.
+In 2017, Michele received the United Way Distinguished Citizen Award.
+In 2013, she received the Jack Connors, Jr. Award for Excellence in Philanthropy.
+In 2012, she received the Ellis Island Medal of Honor, the American Red Cross’s Life Time Achievement Award and the Palm Tree Award from the Palm Beach Police Foundation for Community Service.
 She was honored in 2009 by Massachusetts General Hospital with the Leadership Award by the Chief of Psychiatry and with the 2009 American Red Cross International Leadership Award and the 2009 American Ireland Fund Humanitarian Award.
-In 2007, she was presented with the Women of Distinction Award by Palm Beach Atlantic University.
+In 2007, she received the Women of Distinction Award by Palm Beach Atlantic University.

-Michele and Howard Kessler have two sons, Brian and David, a grandson, Cole, and a granddaughter, Emma.
-The Kesslers divide their time between their homes in Palm Beach, Boston, and Osterville, Massachusetts.
+Michele and Howard Kessler have two sons and four grandchildren.
+The Kesslers divide their time between their homes in Palm Beach, Boston and Osterville, Massachusetts.